Skip to main content

 We do not sell, rent, or trade your personal data to any third party.
 We share your data only in the following limited circumstances:

-We use Mailgun to send emails, including campaign communications and letters sent via the Write to Your MP tool.
-Mailgun processes your email address and name to deliver these emails.
-Mailgun’s servers are located in the EU.
-Their processing is governed by a Data Processing Agreement and they are bound by UK GDPR-equivalent protections.
+We use an email service provider with an EU data processing agreement to send emails, including campaign communications and letters sent via the Write to Your MP tool.
+The provider processes your email address and name to deliver these emails.
+Their servers are located in the EU and their processing is governed by a Data Processing Agreement with UK GDPR-equivalent protections.

 6.2 TheyWorkForYou API